myferr/passw/README.md

 As functions for Passw.

 Full documentation and a repo of it will be released once it's done!
-I also aim towards publishing Passw on `pip` ==once the library is complete.==
+I also aim towards publishing Passw on `pip` once the library is complete.